Psychology: Direct brain observation/manipulation

-A classic and popular tool used to relate mental and neural activity is the electroencephalogram (EEG), a technique using amplified electrodes on a person's scalp to measure voltage changes in different parts of the brain.
+A classic and popular tool for relating mental and neural activity is the electroencephalogram (EEG).
+This technique uses electrodes with amplifiers on a person's scalp to measure voltage changes across different parts of the brain.
 Hans Berger, the first researcher to use EEG on an unopened skull, quickly found that brains exhibit signature "brain waves": electric oscillations which correspond to different states of consciousness.
 Researchers subsequently refined statistical methods for synthesizing the electrode data, and identified unique brain wave patterns such as the delta wave observed during non-REM sleep.

-Newer functional neuroimaging techniques include functional magnetic resonance imaging and positron emission tomography, both of which track the flow of blood through the brain.
-These technologies provide more localized information about activity in the brain and create representations of the brain with widespread appeal.
-They also provide insight which avoids the classic problems of subjective self-reporting.
+Newer functional neuroimaging techniques include functional magnetic resonance imaging and positron emission tomography, both of which track blood flow in the brain.
+These technologies provide more localized information about brain activity and create brain representations with widespread appeal.
+They also provide insight that avoids the classic problems of subjective self-reporting.
 It remains challenging to draw hard conclusions about where in the brain specific thoughts originate—or even how usefully such localization corresponds with reality.
-However, neuroimaging has delivered unmistakable results showing the existence of correlations between mind and brain.
+However, neuroimaging has yielded unmistakable results demonstrating correlations between mind and brain.
 Some of these draw on a systemic neural network model rather than a localized function model.

 Interventions such as transcranial magnetic stimulation and drugs also provide information about brain–mind interactions.
 Psychopharmacology is the study of drug-induced mental effects.

 Computer simulation

 Computational modeling is a tool used in mathematical psychology and cognitive psychology to simulate behavior.
 This method has several advantages.
 Since modern computers process information quickly, simulations can be run in a short time, allowing for high statistical power.
-Modeling also allows psychologists to visualize hypotheses about the functional organization of mental events that could not be directly observed in a human.
+Modeling also allows psychologists to visualize hypotheses about the functional organization of mental events that cannot be directly observed in humans.
 Computational neuroscience uses mathematical models to simulate the brain.
 Another method is symbolic modeling, which represents many mental objects using variables and rules.
 Other types of modeling include dynamic systems and stochastic modeling.